There isn’t much difference between German shepherd training and training for any other dog.

-- Step 1: Get handful treats of small pieces and conceal them in your one hand which you want to use for training.
+- Step 1: Get a handful of treats of small pieces and conceal them in your one hand which you want to use for training.

 - Step 2: Find a place in your house which is quiet and has less or no distractions for the dog during training.

-- Step 4: Allow your dog to smell the treat by taking it toward your dog nose.
-Let him smell for few seconds.
+- Step 4: Allow your dog to smell the treat by taking it toward your dog’s nose.
+Let him smell for a few seconds.

 - Step 5: Now show the treat to your dog simply by placing it on your fingertips which must be above his nose.

 - Step 6: Say the word “Sit” while pushing your arm forward the one treat only.
 This allows your dog to take a seated position to take the treat.

 - Step 7: Once you see that your dog has been sitting completely, give him a treat as a reward and praise your dog by saying “good job”.